The Quality in Careers Standard

 As a school we are currently 100% compliant in each of the 8 Gatsby Benchmarks and we have certification of this from the Careers and Enterprise Company.

 - Tamsin Winter - Careers Leader*.
 Assistant Head with responsibility for KS4 Accreditation and Preparation for Adulthood. (*Level 6 Careers Leader Qualification and Level 6 Diploma in Career Guidance and Development) Contact: T: 01271 345416 (ext.
 264) E: email@example.com

 - Ben Mitchell - Governor with responsibility for careers and careers education.

 - Lucy Wells- HLTA with responsibility for Work Experience and Examinations (Level 2 Information and Guidance Qualification).

 - Jo Worsley – HLTA with responsibility for Upper School, Careers and Work Experience (Level 2 Information and Guidance Qualification

 If you require any further details about the careers provision at Lampard Community School or to find out how you can support it please contact the careers team: firstname.lastname@example.org

-- Sarah Lock - Link CSW Career Development Consultant’ for Lampard Community School
+- Natalie Bray - Link CSW Career Development Consultant’ for Lampard Community School

 - Ben Mitchell - Enterprise Co-ordinator (SEND) from Heart of the South West Careers Hub.

-- Sahara Stockwell - Support for Schools Advisor and Employer Adviser at Job Centre Plus
+- Amber Jenkins -Support for Schools Advisor and Employer Advisor at Job Centre Plus